Skip to main content

 Fla.
 Stat. § 713.06(2)(a)

-A lienor who is not in privity with the owner shall serve a notice to owner not later than 45 days after first furnishing labor or materials.
+Rule: A lienor who is not in privity with the owner shall serve a notice to owner not later than 45 days after first furnishing labor or materials.

 Every PDF lien-radar generates prints the citation, statute version, and last-reviewed date in the document footer.
 Any clerk or attorney can verify the language against the statute on file at the Texas Legislature Online or Florida Statutes archive.